 Be Self Sufficient

 During lockdown, Suttons seeds experienced a huge surge in sales; with up to 25 times their usual amount.
 They had 150,000 new customers in about five weeks and sold a million seed packets in a month, in response to panic buying leaving supermarket shelves empty – and people being concerned about food shortages.
 [Source]

 Gardening is good for physical health

 So not only do you get peace of mind from knowing you won’t be going hungry any time soon when you grow your own food, but you get numerous physical health benefits.
-You get a daily dose of vitamin D, physical exercise (According to Garden Organic, gardening is second only to weight training as an effective way to increase bone intensity), you might lose weight (gardening burns as many calories as playing badminton, according to Harvard) and you’ll probably eat more healthily too.
+You get a daily dose of vitamin D, physical exercise (According to Garden Organic, gardening is second only to weight training as an effective way to increase bone intensity), you might lose weight (gardening burns as many calories as playing badminton, according to one source) and you’ll probably eat more healthily too.

 Gardening is good for mental health